 Use Containers for Storage

 Keep all of your pantry staples and food items organized in storage containers.
-I like to categorize my pantry items and use various storage containers.
+I like to categorize my pantry items and use various storage containers for maximum effect.

 Start by looking at different images of pantries that you love.
-I have a great list of 15 beautiful dream pantries that you can look at here.
+I have a great list of 15 beautiful dream pantries for inspiration.
 Next, identify the style and look of the containers that you like best.
 I combined wicker baskets, large wire baskets, and an assortment of clear bins and containers.

-I like that the wicker baskets can hold some of my favorite food categories, such as Mexican, which I always make.
-Inside the basket, I store all the cans, boxes, and seasonings I use to cook Mexican.
+I like that the wicker baskets can hold some of my favorite food categories, such as Mexican food, which I always make.
+Inside the basket, I store all the cans, boxes, and seasonings I use to cook my favorite Mexican dishes.

 You can find a complete list of some of my favorite storage containers here at my Amazon store, Homegoods, or The Container Store.